Your health and safety is our top priority. We are doing everything we can to keep you safe and protect the services that are important to you.

 Your safety and the safety of our staff is our number one priority.
-From Monday 27 July 2020, all operatives and contractors will wear facemasks when in your home and in communal areas.
+All operatives and contractors will wear facemasks when in your home and in communal areas.
 This is to keep both you and them safe.
 To maintain social distancing measures while they are in your home, they may ask you to stay in a different room while work is carried out.
 If anyone is self-isolating, please let us know and we will arrange another appointment to carry out your repair.

 I was shielding, will you carry out my repair?

-Yes, we will carry out your repair if you are shielding, however if you have any concerns please call us on 0125 382 3135.
+Yes, we will carry out your repair if you were shielding, however if you have any concerns please call us on 0125 382 3135.

 I am self-isolating, can I still have repairs carried out?

-Whether you are self-isolating because you have symptoms or because you are required to through the track and trace programme, we cannot carry out repairs on your property.
-If you are due a repair and you are self-isolating, please let us know so we can re-book your appointment.
+If you are self-isolating because you have symptoms of Covid-19 or because you have been contacted through the track and trace programme, we cannot carry out repairs at your property.
+If you are due a repair and are self-isolating, please let us know so we can rebook your appointment.

 I need a repair, but I don’t want anyone in my house – can I wait to report it?